John Steinbeck: Personal life

 Steinbeck and his first wife, Carol Henning, married in January 1930 in Los Angeles.
-By 1940, their marriage was beginning to suffer, and ended a year later, in 1941.
+By 1940, their marriage was beginning to suffer, and it ended a year later.
 In 1942, after his divorce from Carol, Steinbeck married Gwyndolyn "Gwyn" Conger.
 With his second wife Steinbeck had two sons, Thomas ("Thom") Myles Steinbeck (1944–2016) and John Steinbeck IV (1946–1991).

 In May 1948, Steinbeck returned to California on an emergency trip to be with his friend Ed Ricketts, who had been seriously injured when a train struck his car.
 Ricketts died hours before Steinbeck arrived.
 Upon returning home, Steinbeck was confronted by Gwyn, who asked for a divorce, which became final in October.
-Steinbeck spent the year after Ricketts' death in deep depression.
+Steinbeck spent the year after Ricketts's death in deep depression.

-In June 1949, Steinbeck met stage-manager Elaine Scott at a restaurant in Carmel, California.
-Steinbeck and Scott eventually began a relationship and in December 1950 they married, within a week of the finalizing of Scott's own divorce from actor Zachary Scott.
+In June 1949, Steinbeck met stage manager Elaine Scott at a restaurant in Carmel, California.
+Steinbeck and Scott eventually began a relationship, and in December 1950 they married, within a week of Scott's finalizing her own divorce from actor Zachary Scott.
 This third marriage for Steinbeck lasted until his death in 1968.

-Steinbeck was also an acquaintance with the modernist poet Robinson Jeffers, a Californian neighbor.
-In a Letter to Elizabeth Otis, Steinbeck wrote, "Robinson Jeffers and his wife came in to call the other day.
+Steinbeck was an acquaintance of modernist poet Robinson Jeffers, a Californian neighbor.
+In a letter to Elizabeth Otis, Steinbeck wrote: "Robinson Jeffers and his wife came in to call the other day.
 He looks a little older but that is all.
-And she is just the same.'"
+And she is just the same."

 In 1962, Steinbeck began acting as friend and mentor to the young writer and naturalist Jack Rudloe, who was trying to establish his own biological supply company, now Gulf Specimen Marine Laboratory in Florida.
 Their correspondence continued until Steinbeck's death.

-In 1966, Steinbeck traveled to Tel Aviv to visit the site of Mount Hope, a farm community established in Israel by his grandfather, whose brother, Friedrich Großsteinbeck, was murdered by Arab marauders in 1858 in what became known as the Outrages at Jaffa.
+In February 1966, Steinbeck and his wife traveled to Israel.
+He met officials, e.g. Teddy Kollek.
+He visited in Tel Aviv the site of Mount Hope, a farm community established by his grandfather, whose brother, Friedrich Großsteinbeck, had been murdered by Arab marauders in 1858 during the Outrages at Jaffa.

 Death and legacy

-John Steinbeck died in New York City on December 20, 1968, during the 1968 flu pandemic of heart disease and congestive heart failure.
+John Steinbeck died in New York City, where his writing career had begun, on December 20, 1968, during the 1968 flu pandemic of heart disease and congestive heart failure.
 He was 66, and had been a lifelong smoker.
 An autopsy showed nearly complete occlusion of the main coronary arteries.

 In accordance with his wishes, his body was cremated, and interred on March 4, 1969 at the Hamilton family gravesite in Salinas, with those of his parents and maternal grandparents.
 His third wife, Elaine, was buried in the plot in 2004.
 He had written to his doctor that he felt deeply "in his flesh" that he would not survive his physical death, and that the biological end of his life was the final end to it.